MinelifeSMP/Minelife-Resourcepack/README.md

 Official Minelife SMP Resourcepack!

-Main branch automatically syncs with the Minecraft server!
+The main branch automatically syncs with the Minecraft server!

 Create Pull requests to suggest content!